 Cataract removal is performed with small incision micro-surgery through a process known as phacoemulsification.
-The cataract removal and surgical process is actually done using the smallest possible incision, and removal of the lens material is accomplished using an ultrasonic probe.
+The cataract removal and surgical process are actually done using the lowest possible incision, and removal of the lens material is accomplished using an ultrasonic probe.

 The intraocular lens (IOL) is a foldable lens that slides through a tube, like a fruit roll-up and unfolds in the capsular bag.
-The Cornea and Cataract Specialty Center surgeon may center the new lens with the lens capsule if necessary.
-Once the lens is centered, the surgery is complete.
-In most cases no stitches are required to seal the incision due specifically to the 3 mm size.
-This is why it is called micro-surgery by many eye doctors
+The LASIK, Cornea and Cataract Specialty Center surgeon may enter the new lens with the lens capsule if necessary.
+Once the lens is focused, the surgery is complete.
+In most cases, no stitches are required to seal the incision due specifically to the 3 mm size.
+This is why it is called microsurgery by many eye doctors

-The cataract removal procedure is virtually painless and usually takes 10-25 minutes.
+The cataract removal procedure is virtually painless and usually, takes 10-25 minutes.
 Patients can usually return to their normal activities the following day.
-Contact one of our offices in Orange County to learn if cataract removal surgery is right for you.
+Contact one of our offices in El Paso County to learn if cataract removal surgery is right for you.